mariadb-corporation/MaxScale/Getting-Started/Building-MaxScale-from-Source-Code.md

 # Obtaining MariaDB packages

 MaxScale requires the server and the development packages for the MariaDB server.
-You can obtain these by following the instructions on the MariaDB.org site: [https://downloads.mariadb.org/](https://downloads.mariadb.org/ MariaDB.org)
+Either the 10.0 or the 5.5 version of the MariaDB server can be used.
+You can obtain these by following the instructions on the MariaDB.org site: [https://downloads.mariadb.org/](https://downloads.mariadb.org/)

 After following the instructions on that site you should have a working MariaDB repository if you use Yum or APT or the binary packages if you prefer a manual download.